zetapath/80cents/README.md

 #### Pages
 Use this section to add static pages as *About*, *Shipping*, *Returns*, *Terms of use* or any other that you need.

 Links for *Pages* are shown at footer.
-You can check *Header Menu* box for have links at header.
+You can check *Header Menu* checkbox for have links at header.

 ![image](https://dl.dropboxusercontent.com/u/41546005/80cents/Pages.1.1.png)